Vishwas-93/oai/README.md

-This App was created with Bootstrap
+This App was created with create-react-app

 All the components have state associated with them hence using class components.